What is SPF, and how does it authorize sending servers?

 The full trio works like this:

-3. DMARC — ties SPF and DKIM to the visible From: and enforces alignment, then tells the receiver what to do on failure (none, quarantine, reject).
+From:and enforces alignment, then tells the receiver what to do on failure (none,quarantine,reject).

 In other words, SPF is necessary but not sufficient.
 It's the foundation; DKIM adds the integrity proof; DMARC lays the roof that finally protects the address a human reads.
 Publishing a good SPF without DMARC is like locking a window while leaving the front door open.

-To publish a clean, durable SPF record, work in this order:
+Publishing a clean, durable SPF record follows this order:

-1. Inventory your senders.
-List everything that sends in your name: mail, marketing, billing, support, internal apps.
-You always forget some — DMARC reports help flush them out.
+- Inventorying the senders.
+Everything that sends in the domain's name goes on the list: mail, marketing, billing, support, internal apps.
+Some always get forgotten — DMARC reports help flush them out.

-You don't have to do all this blind.
-Run a free, instant check of your domain's SPF, DKIM, and DMARC posture with our free DMARC analyzer: it shows your current SPF, counts your lookups, spots duplicates, and gives you a clear grade.
-And when you're ready to move from monitoring to real protection, Thomas, your virtual CISO, names every sender, generates the exact DNS to paste, and tells you when to tighten without breaking a single legitimate email.
+None of this has to be done blind.
+A free, instant check of a domain's SPF, DKIM, and DMARC posture runs through our free DMARC analyzer: it shows the current SPF, counts the lookups, spots duplicates, and returns a clear grade.
+And when the moment comes to move from monitoring to real protection, Thomas, the virtual CISO, names every sender, generates the exact DNS to paste, and calls the timing to tighten without breaking a single legitimate email.

 Related guides